Korean Soup Culture: Must-Try Soups for Every First-Time Visitor

 Finding Your Perfect Sundubu Jjigae

-- Price range: Usually between ₩9,000 - ₩12,000.
+- Price range: You're usually looking at between ₩9,000 - ₩12,000.
+Pretty sweet, right?

 Samgyetang (삼계탕): The Healthy, Healing Chicken Soup

-Don't let the idea of a whole chicken in soup intimidate you!
-Samgyetang is a truly unique and incredibly popular dish, especially during Korea's hot summer months.
-Yes, you read that right – Koreans believe in "fighting fire with fire," eating hot, nourishing foods to combat the summer heat (this is known as Yi Yeol Chi Yeol, 이열치열).
+Okay, don't let the idea of a whole chicken in your soup intimidate you – trust me on this!
+Samgyetang is a truly unique and incredibly popular dish, especially during Korea's *hot summer months*.
+Yep, you read that right – Koreans totally believe in "fighting fire with fire," eating hot, nourishing foods to combat the summer heat (they call this Yi Yeol Chi Yeol, 이열치열).
+This mild, clear chicken soup features a young, whole chicken stuffed with glutinous rice, ginseng, red dates (jujubes), garlic, and chestnuts, all simmered until the meat is just falling off the bone.
+It's incredibly nutritious, restorative, and has this subtly earthy, savory flavor that'll make you feel instantly revitalized.
+You're going to feel amazing!

 Where to Find the Best Samgyetang: 토속촌 삼계탕